-An organizational snapshot can reveal the hidden talent in your organization and help you develop it efficiently and effectively.
+A Team Fit Snapshot can reveal the hidden talent in your organization and help you develop it efficiently and effectively.

 Although identifying and developing high potential talent is a priority for most organizations, the margin of error associated with these efforts is often unacceptably large.
 Part of the problem is a lack of high quality metrics that directly measure many of the key capabilities associated with good leadership—especially the complex thinking required in today's workplace.
 Lectical Assessments are designed to fill this gap.
-We measure critical skills that conventional metrics neglect, then help leaders develop those skills optimally.
+We measure critical skills that conventional metrics neglect, then help individuals and teams develop those skills optimally.

 When people think organizational development, what comes to mind is vision, mission, restructuring, or culture change.
-But there's another way to effect organizational change—by equipping employees with the skills, habits, and dispositions they need to become effective life-long learners.
+But there's another way to effect organizational change—by equipping employees with the tools, skills, habits, and dispositions they need to become effective life-long learners.
 Why is this important?
 There are two strong reasons.
 First, people who are effective life-long learners develop more rapidly over a longer portion of their lifespans1.
 Second, there are no better predictors of leader success than the combination of mental capacity and the ability to learn from everyday experience2, so creating leaders who are constantly building capacity translates, over time, into greater success.
 We can help every leader in your organization become a more effective everyday learner—turning your organization into a learning machine.
+Ka-ching!

 1 Our own research, involving tens of thousands of students, shows that by the end of high school, students who have been equipped with skills for learning optimally are up to 5 years ahead of those who haven't, and their learning trajectories are much steeper.